A Cloud Shell session can be launched in different ways to best fit your use case.

 Launching from the Console

-The most straightforward way to launch a Cloud Shell session is to use the Activate Cloud Shell button in your Cloud Console.
-This will launch a session in the bottom pane of your Console.
+To launch a Cloud Shell session from the Cloud Console, use the Activate Cloud Shell button in your Console.
+This launches a session in the bottom pane of your Console.

 Launching with an Open in Cloud Shell link